TLS Courses

 MLS 545 Human Trafficking: Law and Policy (Cambodia) - 3 Hours

-This study abroad course in Cambodia introduces students to the international and domestic laws and policies governing the various forms of human trafficking (forced labor, sexual exploitation, and other modern forms of slavery).
-Cambodia is considered a source, transit, and destination state for many forms of human trafficking.
-Therefore, the course educates students on Cambodia's history and legal responses to the Cambodian genocide and to human trafficking.
-Students learn about and analyze the diplomatic and policy tools used by governments, non-governmental organizations, and other institutions to combat this problem, including foreign aid, local investment, education, and economic development.
-Students meet with multilateral organizations, government officials, NGOs, survivors? organizations, and other individuals involved in the anti-trafficking movement.
+In this study abroad course in Cambodia, students are introduced to international and domestic laws and policies governing various forms of human trafficking, including forced labor, sexual exploitation, and other modern forms of slavery.
+Cambodia is considered a source, transit, and destination country for many forms of human trafficking.
+Students explore Cambodia's history as well as its legal responses to the Cambodian genocide and human trafficking.
+Students examine the diplomatic and policy tools employed by governments, non-governmental organizations, and other institutions to combat trafficking, including foreign aid, local investment, education, and economic development.
+Students have the opportunity to meet with multilateral organizations, government officials, NGOs, survivor organizations, and other key individuals involved in the anti-trafficking movement.
 Delivery mode: traditional graduate, online, and accelerated.

 MLS 558 Legal Fundamentals - 3 Hours